Mutual acceptance and respect are part of our DNA, which is why we pledge to uphold human rights. This commitment extends to:

 At CD PROJEKT we act in compliance with international standards, including the Universal Declaration of Human Rights and UN Guiding Principles on Business and Human Rights.
 We have established due diligence procedures in the scope of human rights, in line with the six-step model proposed by OECD (Organisation for Economic Cooperation and Development).

-Our human rights policy, which includes the full wording of our commitments in this scope, is part of the Business and Ethics Standards at the CD PROJEKT Group. |
+Our human rights policy, which includes the full wording of our commitments in this scope, is part of the Business and Ethics Standards at the CD PROJEKT Group.

 We manage risks

 We manage risks, including those which concern human rights, on the basis of our Risk Management Procedure.
+More information can be found in the CD PROJEKT Group Management Board Report.

-Selected best practices:
+Selected best practices

-We do not discriminate
+We do not discriminate:

-- We train managerial staff in matters related to inclusive leadership;
+- We train managerial staff in matters related to inclusive leadership.

-We respect the right to seek education
+We respect the right to seek education:

 - We offer career development and training opportunities in the form of development paths – general, managerial and expert; we provide access to educational programs, workshops and specialized training (including language courses);

-We provide a safe work environment, consistent with workplace safety rules
+We provide a safe work environment, consistent with workplace safety rules:

 - We carry out regular workplace safety training for our employees;